Thursday, November 23, 2017

 I like variegated leaf color.
 Remember these were just planted so they will fill in a lot.

-I reuse my potting mix for 2 or 4 years.
+I reuse my potting mix for 2 years but do mix in some fresh compost.
 If you are looking for a good potting mix I recommend Black Gold.
 I use potting mix without time release fertilizers.
-To the mix I add a couple handfuls of bone meal.
-That's all the fertilizer they seem to need.
-Fish emulsion can be used if a container seems to be struggling.
+To the mix I add a couple handfuls of bone meal and some compost.

 A broken water can, chicken feeder, and hanging baskets lined up to be replanted in.

 I love going to the nursery and choosing plant combinations.
-I like at least one plant in the pot that will creep or hang over the side.
+Choose a focal plant, fillers, and spillers.
+Spillers will creep or hang over the side.
 A few good choices are: sweet potato vine, marjoram, verbena, nettle, loblia, and wave petunias.
 (This list is by no means complete)

 My favorite geranium in a water bath canner.